pseigo/react-ts-template/README.md

 > uncommitted changes so `git status` is clean _before_ running
 > `rename-project.js`.

-3. Run `node ./build-dev/scripts/rename-project.js your-project-name YourProjectName`.
+3. Run `node ./build-dev/scripts/rename-project.js your_project_name YourProjectName`.
 4. Review and commit the changes.
 5. Now you may delete `./scripts/rename-project.ts`.
 If you keep it around, note that it only tries to replace names according to the project template's original file structure.